uwePhillPhelps/IAP-2024/Tutorials/Part 1/3 - Processing MIDI Input.md

 pitch = note % 12
 ```

-Covert the above into C++ code and print the values out inside our callback function.
+The above is **not** C++ code... but it's close.
+Your task now is to work out how to convert this to C++ code and print the values out inside our callback function.
 Add your code underneath the existing **std::cout** statements.

 ## Exercise 3: Our first monophonic synthesizer